oniani/nero/README.md

 **Nero** is a tiny app which runs in the terminal and helps organize tasks.
 It is copyright and cost free and is built using nothing but **Python**.

 ## Why another task management app?
 Terminal is the core app for the software development.
 In theory, one could do virtually anything using nothing other than a *UNIX terminal* or *Windows Powershell*.
 We all have some tasks while programming or working at the computer.
 Most of people use apps like *Trello*, *Todoist*, etc. which help them manage tasks.
 Yet, these apps require opening browser or some sort of app store and installing them.
 Then one has to register and share his/her data with the company which created the app.
-Finally, none of them run in terminal and switching between windows is usually very discomforting which usually has a negative effect on productivity (not to mention the fact that one still has to pay for most of them).
+Finally, none of them run in terminal and switching between windows is usually very discomforting (not to mention the fact that one still has to pay for most of them).

 ## Continuous build status
 | Build Type      | Status |